Coreoz/Plume-admin-ui-angularjs/README.md

 Plume Admin UI - AngularJS
 ==========================

-Plume Admin UI is JavaScript frontend for [Plume Admin](https://github.com/Coreoz/Plume-admin).
+Plume Admin UI is a JavaScript frontend for [Plume Admin](https://github.com/Coreoz/Plume-admin).
 It is written with [AngularJS](https://angularjs.org/).

 Installation